uaz-d4g/phase0/4_informs/informs_quiz_key2.md

+Below is the quiz with answers, each marked with "x" next to the correct answer, along with a quote and citation from the relevant CAP document.

+---

 # INFORMS CAP JTA - Notes/Practice Quiz

 **1. First Name** (1 Point)
 *Enter the information in the space below*